mikelo/ace-source/README.md

 ### Prerequisites

-- Docker installed on your local machine.
+- Podman installed on your local machine.
 - Internet access to pull the Docker base images and clone the GitHub repository.

 ### Building the Docker Image